Overloading and Over-enrolment - Section contents

 To be eligible to be considered for an overload and take more than 50 points in a standard semester, you must have satisfied all of the following requirements during your previous half year period of study:

 - Have successfully completed a full-time enrolment (at least 37.5 points).

 - Achieved a weighted average of at least 70% (H2B) or more.

 - Have demonstrated that the subjects you are planning to take (in the case for overloading in Summer Semester) have been timetabled without clashes.

 Note: If you were studying overseas (for example, on Exchange) or taking a Leave of Absence during the previous half-year period, consideration of your request to overload will be based on your most recent half-year period of study at the University of Melbourne (using the conditions listed above).

 Applications for overloading will only be considered for the forthcoming semester after results have been finalised for the current semester.

-If you wish to complete more than the maximum points required for your course, you can apply to over-enrol.
-The University will permit students to complete additional study beyond the usual number of credit points required for a course only where the student cannot meet the course requirements without completing additional study.
-In this case, commonwealth supported students will continue to study on a commonwealth-supported basis, and FEE-HELP students may continue on a deferred fee basis provided they have not exceeded their FEE-HELP limit.
+The University will permit students to complete additional study beyond the usual number of credit points required for a course only where the student cannot meet the requirements of their course without completing additional study.
+In some cases, this may include where a student decides to change their preferred major or specialisation, where completion of a major or specialisation is a compulsory requirement of their course In this case, commonwealth supported students will continue to study on a commonwealth-supported basis, and FEE-HELP students may continue on a deferred fee basis provided they have not exceeded their FEE-HELP limit.

 How do I apply to overload or over-enrol?

-If you are confident you meet the eligibility requirements to overload or over-enrol, you can apply via the Enrolment Variation Form.
+If you are confident that you meet the eligibility requirements to overload or over-enrol, you can apply via the Enrolment Variation Form.
+Students applying to over-enrol should also complete the request to over-enrol form explaining why they must study further subjects to meet the requirements of their course.
+The completed form should then be attached to an Enrolment Variation request.
 All applications are assessed on an individual basis.